 But my heart is Indian

 Nitin Giri, a self-proclaimed movie buff, points out that the hat is Russian, whereas the shoes are Japanese and so he explains, “Russia and Japan had never been the best of friends.
 So the Russians were quite thrilled to see that in the song, a Russian product is on top and a Japanese one is on the bottom (be it anatomically)”.
-He asserts that the lyrics of this song were influenced by the fact that Russia and India had good relations at that time as opposed to Japan, which was out of favour with both nations at the time.
+He asserts that the lyrics of this song were influenced by the fact that Russia and India had good relations at that time as opposed to Japan, which was out of favour with both nations.

 This could be over the top, nonetheless, propaganda is not always blatant or loud, sometimes it is a soft whisper that gently confirms nationalist ideals.
 However, Kapoor was not the only Bollywood actor that made it past the Iron Curtain and on to fame in Russia.
 Thus, he could not have been the sole vehicle used by scriptwriters to unknowingly promote their beliefs.
 Many of Kapoor’s contemporaries were popular in Russia –– for example, Dev Anand and Dilip Kumar had quite the following, and yet, their stardom paled in comparison to his.